-of the leverage distribution, namely the top 5% (blue), top 10% (red), median (green) and bottom 5% (black) on the left panel and for a denser set of quantiles above the 75th quantile on the right panel.
+In Figure 1, we show the time series of asset-weighted leverage for different quantiles of the leverage distribution, namely the top 5%, top 10%, median, and bottom 5% on the left panel, and for a denser set of quantiles above the 75th quantile on the right panel.
 Values were rebased to 100 at the beginning of the sample in 1993, to highlight the stark differences in dynamics and were weighted by assets to give a meaningful relevance to larger institutions.
-In the years that preceded the financial crisis there was a strong increase in leverage in the top quantiles (for example for the top 5%, leverage is multiplied by 2.5 between 2000 and 2008) but not in lower quantiles.
+In the years that preceded the financial crisis, there was a strong increase in leverage in the top quantiles (for example for the top 5%, leverage is multiplied by 2.5 between 2000 and 2008) but not in lower quantiles.
 There was a negative pre-crisis correlation between the top quantiles and both the median and the bottom quantiles, while the correlation is positive between the median and the bottom quantiles.

 The quantiles are weighted by balance sheet size so it was the large, highly levered intermediaries that were increasing leverage the most during the pre-crisis period.
 The behaviour across quantiles is quite smooth as evidenced by the right panel of Figure 1.
-We show in Figure A1 of the Appendix the equivalent graphs for the dynamics of leverage across equity quantiles.
+We show in Figure A1 of the appendix the equivalent graphs for the dynamics of leverage across equity quantiles.
 In contrast to leverage, there are no discernible patterns.